TalesOfArboria/PV-Star/README.md

   * Built in localization support via NucleusFramework.

+  * If it doesn't have a feature, you can add it.
+If it has a feature you don't like, you can remove it.

 ## Resources
   * [PVStar-API](https://github.com/JCThePants/PV-StarAPI) - The API that module and extension developers should use.
   * [PVStar Modules](https://github.com/JCThePants/PV-Star-Modules) - A collection of pre-made modules and extensions.